Tessa’s Recipe Rundown

 - Decorate the edges of the pudding pie with chopped unsalted almonds.

-- This 1:1 swap works perfectly in my Peanut Butter Pie recipe, and my Peanut Butter Cookies recipe.
-Let me know in the comments below if you give it a try!
+- Let me know in the comments below if you give this a try!

 Can I Make This Pie Dairy-Free?

 Yes!
-I have successfully made this Chocolate Peanut Butter Pudding Pie recipe dairy-free by substituting cow’s milk with unsweetened almond milk.
+I have successfully made this recipe dairy-free by substituting cow’s milk with unsweetened almond milk.
 The resulting texture isn’t quite as rich or smooth, and the pie started to weep and become soggy more quickly.
 If using almond milk, serve within 2 days.

 Do I Have to Use Graham Crackers?
-Pudding Pie Recipe CRUST Variations
+Crust Variations:

 I love this pie with a graham cracker crust, but feel free to change it up and use: